UnSetSoft/Guardian.js/README.md

 This creates `guardian.config.json` with sensible defaults.

+> Note: If you run `guardian init` and `guardian.config.json` is created, you don't need to pass `--min-age` or other options to the `install`, `update`, or `use` commands—the values in the configuration file will be used.
+The only practical exception is `--all` (e.g., `guardian install --all`), which indicates to operate on all dependencies in `package.json`.

 ### 2. Install Packages Safely

 Install one or more packages with a minimum age requirement: